Connectslide121/password-input-component/README.md

 For support, please open an issue in the GitHub issue tracker for this project.

-## Thank you for using the PasswordInput component!
+## Thank you for using the Password Input Component!